-The Technology Collaboration Center will hold a workshop on Imaging, hosted by Schlumberger in Houston, on March 25, 2020, with presentations on the latest technology developments or unmet challenges.
+The Technology Collaboration Center will hold a full-day workshop on Imaging, hosted by Schlumberger in Houston in summer 2020, with presentations on the latest technology developments or unmet challenges.

 Hyperspectral and multi-spectral imaging technologies are being used to explore biophysical processes in cancer cells, provide crucial information for precision agriculture, and provide a wealth of scientific and actionable knowledge on land usage, ocean conditions and air quality from space.

 11:30 - 12:15 Lunch and Networking Break

 12:15 - 13:45 Panel 2 Presentation

 - Bridging the cross-industry imaging technology gap

 - Image acquisition – from signals to images

 - Imaging applications and analysis